View Categories

 What Is Cloud Computing?
 A Complete Guide

-• Software as a Service (SaaS) – Applications like Microsoft 365, Salesforce, and Zoom run on cloud infrastructure, eliminating the need for on-premises installations.
+• Software AS a Service (SaaS) – Web-based applications like Microsoft 365, Salesforce, and Zoom that eliminate the need for on-site installations.

 Benefits of Cloud Computing